Fashion Show Las Vegas

-Fashion Show Las Vegas is a shopping mall located on the Las Vegas Strip in Paradise, Nevada.
+Fashion Show Las Vegas, formerly the Fashion Show Mall, is a shopping mall located on the Las Vegas Strip in Paradise, Nevada.
 It was developed by Summa Corporation and Ernest W. Hahn, the latter also serving as general contractor.
-The mall features Dick's Sporting Goods, Dillard's, Macy's, Macy's Men's Store, Nordstrom, Neiman Marcus, and Saks Fifth Avenue.

 Construction began on March 15, 1979, and the project was built at a cost of $74 million.
 Fashion Show Mall opened on February 14, 1981, becoming the first major shopping center on the Strip.
 It was also the third mall to open in the Las Vegas Valley.
 Its success prompted the construction of other retail centers on the Strip, including the Forum Shops.

 The Rouse Company took over ownership in the 1990s and later conducted a $1 billion renovation and expansion, which lasted from 2000 to 2003.
 The project included new stores and restaurants, as well as a retractable runway for fashion shows.
 A plaza along the Strip was also added and includes the Cloud, a steel structure providing shade to pedestrians, while doubling as a nighttime projection surface for advertising.
-General Growth Properties (now Brookfield Properties) acquired the mall in 2004.
+General Growth Properties acquired Rouse in 2004.
+General Growth Properties became a subsidiary of Brookfield Properties in 2018, and the company was rebranded back to the GGP name in January 2026.